- Do you fall within our Rehoming area?

 Yes.

-HAPPA will need to see evidence of 3rd Party Insurance before the equine leaves the Centre.
+HAPPA will need to see evidence of Third-Party Public Liability Insurance before the equine leaves the Charity.

-HAPPA insists that routine health checks are to keep the equine in sound health and that they should be seen at least every 12 months by a Vet.
-This check doesn’t specifically need to be for a health check, but should include the annual vaccinations and dentistry.
+HAPPA insists on routine health checks to keep the equine in sound health and that they should be seen at least every 12 months by a qualified veterinary surgeon.
+This check doesn’t specifically need to be for a health check but should include the annual vaccinations and dentistry.

 Yes.

 All our potential homes or livery yards are checked prior to an equine being homed.
-Don’t panic we’re not looking for 5 star accommodation, just safe and suitable place for the equines to live.
+Don’t panic we’re not looking for 5-star accommodation, just a safe and suitable place for the equines to live.

-Every equine leaving our Centre has a unique Care Plan providing you with; the equines history, when they last had their feet done, when they were lasted wormed etc.
+Every HAPPA equine has a unique Care Plan providing you with the equine’s history, when they last saw the farrier, when they were lasted wormed etc.

 You will also receive their passport.
-The passport will stay in HAPPA’s name as we are and will continue to be the registered owner.
-The cost of the passport fee is £25 which will be included in the Rehoming Fees.
+The passport will stay in HAPPA’s name as we are, and will continue to be, the registered owner.
+There is a passport retainer fee of £25 which will be included in the upfront Rehoming Fees.

-Should the equine ever need to be returned to the Centre the Care Plan and Passport must be returned at the same time.
+Should the equine ever need to be returned to the Farm the Care Plan and Passport must be returned at the same time.

 Yes.